ForgeRock/chrome-integration/README.md

 In the google admin tenant, go to security -> authentication, SSO with third party IDP.
 Enable it, and copy the IDP initiated URL as the sign in URL.

-After setting up SAML, users can leverate authentication journeys in their flow.
+After setting up SAML, users can leverage authentication journeys in their flow.

 ## Setting up a service account